Analysis of the blowout plasma wakefields produced by drive beams with elliptical symmetry

-Plasma wakefield accelerators (PWFA) operate in two main regimes - linear \cite{PChen1985} and nonlinear (blowout) \cite{jamie2d_1991,rosenzweig_2000}.
-In the blowout case, the strong electric fields of the driver expel the plasma electrons outward, creating a blowout cavity (or bubble) entirely devoid of electrons.
-The expelled electrons and the electrons within a plasma skin depth of the boundary form a dense electron sheath which envelops the cavity.
-This plasma electron density and the associated return current shield the driver beam's electromagnetic fields outside of the blowout \cite{jamie2d_1991, weilu_2006, yi_2013}.
-While axisymmetric driven scenarios have been extensively studied (see also, \textit{e.g.} \cite{Qtilde1} and \cite{Qtilde2}), there are still many open questions to explore in the physics of plasma structures formed by strongly asymmetric drivers \cite{Baturin_2022}.
-The blowout created by these asymmetric, or flat, beams can be well-approximated by an elliptical cross-sectional form.
-Subsequently, the potential inside these elliptical, cavities translating at nearly the speed of light, is quadratic, yielding linear transverse electric fields \cite{manwani_ipac_22,manwani_aac}.
-We use the three-dimensional particle-in-cell (PIC) code OSIRIS \cite{Fonseca_2008} to investigate the electromagnetic fields inside the elliptical blowout cavity.
-We then use these phenomenological results to guide development of a theoretical model.
+While the PWFA was initially proposed in the linear regime \cite{PChen1985}, where it is based on plasma electron oscillations harmonic at the plasma frequency $\omega_p=\sqrt{e^2n_0/\epsilon_0 m_e}$ ($n_0$ is the nominal plasma density), it is now most commonly used in the nonlinear, or blowout, regime \cite{jamie2d_1991,rosenzweig_2000}.
+In the blowout case, where the beam density $n_b\gg n_0$, the strong electric fields of the driver expel the plasma electrons outward, creating a blowout bubble devoid of electrons.
+The expelled electrons and the electrons within a plasma skin-depth of the boundary form a dense electron sheath which envelops the cavity.
+This highly localized plasma electron density region and the associated return current both serve to shield the drive beam's electromagnetic (EM) fields outside of the bubble \cite{jamie2d_1991, weilu_2006, yi_2013}.
+The forces acting on the beam inside this axisymmetric bubble are quite ideal for acceleration, with no dependence of the longitudinal wake forces on transverse offset $r$.
+Further, due to the uniform ion column inside the bubble, the beam electrons undergo geometric-aberration-free focusing dependent linearly on $r$.
+While the axisymmetric PWFA has been extensively studied (see, \textit{e.g.} \cite{Qtilde1} and \cite{Qtilde2}), there are numerous open questions concerning the physics of wake waves driven by asymmetric drivers \cite{Baturin_2022}.
+Indeed, with the breaking of axisymmetry, now and potentially deleterious effects on beam propagation \cite{deiderichs_2024} can develop.
+With these motivations, here we take significant steps forward in addressing the theory of asymmetric beams in the PWFA.

+To proceed with the analysis of flat-beam scenarios, we use the three-dimensional (3D) particle-in-cell (PIC) code OSIRIS \cite{Fonseca_2008}.
+Simulations indicate that the blowout created by flat beams can be well-approximated as elliptical in cross-section.
+Consequently, the potential inside these elliptical cavities, which translate in $z$ at nearly the speed of light ( $v_b\simeq c$), depends quadratically on $x$ and $y$, yielding linear transverse electric fields differing in strength along the two transverse axes \cite{manwani_ipac_22,manwani_aac}.
+This plasma lens focusing asymmetry provides unique properties which may yield a key advantage in a final focusing system for next-generation colliders \cite{thin_plasma_lens_doss_2019,tor_afterburner,rajagopalan_1995}, enhancing the desired asymmetry at the interaction point.